asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 ## Using Deno's script installer

-To conclude, we'll explore one of the main tools Deno includes in its binary.
-The script installer, made available by the `install` command.
+To conclude, we'll explore one of the main tools Deno includes in its binary, the script installer, made available by the `install` command.

 This is one of many features like a test runner, linter, code formatter that you get access too as long as you install Deno.

 The `install` command will wrap any Deno script in an executable bash program and add it to `/usr/bin`, making it's available across the system.